Anonymous299/ican-demo-backend/IMPORT_TEMPLATES_README.md

 4. For subjects, use only the available options: Math, English, Hindi, Science, Geography
 5. Use comma separation for multiple subjects or classes (no spaces after commas)
 6. Save the file
-7. In the ICAN system, go to Admin Dashboard → Teacher Management → Import Teachers
+7. In the e-Vriddhi system, go to Admin Dashboard → Teacher Management → Import Teachers
 8. Upload your filled Excel file

 ## Important Notes